airbnb/knowledge-repo/README.md

 ### 2. Built-in Editor:
-Utilize our user-friendly editor to compose and upload your posts in various formats including Jupyter Notebook, R markdown, and Google document.
+Utilize our user-friendly editor to compose and upload your posts in various formats including Jupyter Notebook, R markdown, and Google document link.
 We securely store your content on our internal storage for easy access and management.
 Users can make updates, delete, share, and add comments to their posts after publishing.

 ## Getting Started